jdylanmc/jdylanmc.github.com/_posts/2015-10-05-standard-site-configuration-with-404-and-403.md

 permalink: sitecore-site-configuration
 ---
 ### This is a pretty standard site configuration that I usually roll with...
-One of the things you have to do when building a new Sitecore website, is configure Sitecore to know how to resolve your home page and subpages.
+One of the things you have to do when building a new Sitecore website is tell Sitecore about your home page.
 It's not enough to point DNS to IIS, and IIS to your Sitecore webroot- you have to also point Sitecore to your content.
 To do this, you need a configuration section like so:

 {% highlight xml %}
 <configuration xmlns:patch="http://www.sitecore.net/xmlconfig/">